petedoyle/compose-exploration/README.md

 # About
 A place for ✨👨‍🔬 personal exploration 👩‍🔬✨ of best practices for Compose, design systems, testing, modularization, linting & enforcement of best practices, Gradle config, build speeds, CI, etc.

-I experiment here before subjecting teammates to the bleeding edge.
+# Repo structure

-This is a monorepo containing multiple apps, mainly to allow me to amortize the cost of project setup over multiple projects, in a way that I can easily maintain (Gradle, design systems, etc.)
+This is a Gradle monorepo containing multiple apps (see `apps/`), mainly to allow me to amortize the cost of project setup, in a way that I can easily maintain (Gradle, design systems, etc.)

+To view in Android Studio, open the root `build.gradle` file.

 ## Sample apps
 - **Compose Movie Search** - (Module: `:apps:compose-movie-search:app`) A simple single-screen app that allows you to search / filter a list of movies.
 A small sample showing Unidirectional Data Flow (UDF) via MVI, including tests.